Trust-Anchor-Group/IdApp/README.md

 of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

-The TAG Xamarin App is © Trust Anchor Group AB 2019-2021.
+The TAG Digital ID App is © Trust Anchor Group AB 2019-2021.
 All rights reserved.

 ## Contact